Certificate Authority Authorization: what is it and how does it work?

 Setting up CAA

-There is an awesome tool over on sslmate called the CAA Record Generator, which does exactly what it says on the tin!
-Simply head over to the site, add your domain name, select the CAs you wish to authorise, a reporting address and that’s it.
+At sslmate you can find a CAA Record Helper.
+This great tool does exactly what it says on the tin!
+Simply head over to the site, add your domain name, select the CAs you wish to authorise and add a reporting address.
+That’s it.
 This tool then returns a DNS (CAA) record that you can copy to your DNS zone.
 A DNS zone with the simplest form of CAA looks like this:

 example.com.
 IN CAA 0 issue "comodoca.com"